-Whilst recognising that the Rhodes Trust is a global organisation and that local laws and cultures differ considerably from one country to another, The Trust is a UK Registered Charity (No. 232492) and, as such, its activities, definitions, policies and procedures are developed in line with UK law.
+Whilst recognising that The Rhodes Trust is a global organisation and that local laws and cultures differ considerably from one country to another, The Trust is a UK Registered Charity (Nos.
+232492, 232492-1, 232492-2) and, as such, its activities, definitions, policies and procedures are developed in line with UK law.

-This policy applies to everyone associated with the Rhodes Trust as a 'Volunteer' (defined in the Glossary of Terms used in Rhodes Policies), regardless of age, location or relationship to the Trust.
+This policy applies to everyone associated with the Rhodes Trust as a 'Volunteer' (defined in the Glossary [hyperlink]), regardless of age, location or relationship to the Trust.
 Where relevant and applicable, this policy does not supersede those covering specific activities that Rhodes Trustees and Volunteers may be involved with for partner programmes (such as the Schmidt Science Fellows Selectors Code of Conduct).